Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
 - Before moving on from this step, make sure that you have reverted all the intentionally introduced bugs in the original code.

-## Step 4 - Writing unit tests using unittest
+## Step 4 - Writing Unit Tests Using unittest

 - Now you will write all the tests in a way that they can be run using `unittest`.
 - Modify the unit tests written in the previous section to be run with unittest.
 This is done in the same file `tests/unit/test_diffusion2d_functions.py`.